 The IBP will be drawn up by the pupil support team and class staff during termly IBP meetings.
-The document will be signed by the headteacher, pupil support team, class staff and will be shared with parents who will sign too.
+The document will be signed by the headteacher, pupil support team, class staff and will be shared with parents to read and sign if agreed.
+Parents are welcome to meet with the class staff and behaviour team to discuss the plan if required.